Go on the fishing trip of your lifetime.

 The spawning shrimp fly has a realistic look.
 As the name states, it imitates a shrimp carrying a belly full of eggs, making a scrumptious potential meal for a bonefish!
 It works so well because it’s one of the biggest bonefish flies we use.
 The bigger the fly, the bigger the reward will be for the fish.
 Usually, there is a very positive and aggressive reaction when presenting this to a fish.

-• Fleeing Crab
+• Alphlexo Crab Fly

 Best Tides For Bonefish

 Classically, the best time to fly fish for bonefish fish is when the tide is dropping, and the water is falling off the flats, forcing the fish into deeper waters, known as a “bonefish drop.”
 More, these fish typically stay on the flats for as long as possible to feed in comfort, knowing that bigger predators such as sharks and barracudas will not be able to prey on them.
-It’s during this time, when they are particularly hungry and stays together in large numbers, that it’s a great time to capitalize on the tide.
+It’s during this time, when they are particularly hungry and stay together in large numbers, that it’s a great time to capitalize on the tide.

 Making the catch